-Breaking News | Crude Oil Remittance: Court Upholds $1.7bn Arbitral Award In Favour Of NPDC
+Breaking News | Crude oil remittance: Court upholds $1.7bn arbitral award in favour of NPDC

 NPDC, at the same time, sought for an Order of Court to recognise and enforce the arbitral award.

-In upholding NPDC’s submissions, Justice Faji held that NPDC’s Counter-Claim in the Arbitration was distinct in all material respects from the suit referred to by the Award Debtors.
+In upholding Ajogwu’s submissions, Justice A. Faji of the Federal High Court held that NPDC’s Counter-Claim in the Arbitration was distinct in all material respects from the suit referred to by the Award Debtors.

-According to the Judge, whilst the claim in the suit touched on criminal conversion/ diversion of revenue due to the Federation, the counter-claim to the Arbitration bordered on breach of the Strategic Alliance Agreement between NPDC and the Award Debtors.
+According to the Judge, as rightly argued by Ajogwu, whilst the claim in suit 701 touched on criminal conversion/ diversion of revenue due to the Federation, the counter-claim to the Arbitration bordered on breach of the Strategic Alliance Agreement between NPDC and the Award Debtors.

 Comments